-iv) When banked time off is requested in writing seven (7) days in advance, employees shall receive written notice of the disposition of their request a minimum of seventy-two (72) hours prior to the requested time off.
-The payment of overtime shall not be a factor in canceling approved time off.
+- iv) When banked time off is requested in writing seven (7) days in advance, employees shall receive written notice of the disposition of their request a minimum of seventy-two (72) hours prior to the requested time off.
+The payment of overtime shall not be a factor in canceling approved time off. - v) All breaks, while on overtime shall be on Company time.